Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Introduction

 The inverse problem of QTAT can be approached in two stages.
 First, the initial pressure distribution is estimated from the measured ultrasound waves by solving the acoustic inverse problem.
 Then, in the electrical inverse problem, the dielectric parameters are estimated from the initial pressure distribution.
-The acoustic inverse problem, that is similar to the inverse problem in photoacoustic tomography, has been widely studied, and various approaches for its solution have been considered.
-These approaches can be broadly categorized into analytical approaches, approaches utilizing a numerical approximation of the forward model such as time-reversal, least-squares approaches and the Bayesian approach, and deep learning-based techniques, see e.g. \cite{poudel2019survey,kuchment2011bookchapter,hauptmann2020,tick2016} and the references therein.
+The acoustic inverse problem, that is similar to to the inverse problem in photoacoustic tomography, has been widely studied, and various approaches for its solution have been considered.
+These approaches can be broadly categorized in analytical approaches, approaches utilizing a numerical approximation of the forward model such as time-reversal, least-squares approaches and the Bayesian approach, and deep learning based techniques, see e.g. \cite{poudel2019survey,kuchment2011bookchapter,hauptmann2020,tick2016} and the references therein.

-The previous research on the electrical inverse problem of QTAT has mostly focused on its theoretical foundations.
-Uniqueness and stability results for estimating conductivity in the electrical inverse problem using the vectorial Maxwell's equations and the Helmholtz equation were given in \cite{bal2011} and a reconstruction approach using the Helmholtz equation was presented in \cite{ammari2013}.
+The previous research on the electrical inverse problem of QTAT has mostly focused on its theoretical foundations, and it has not been realized in practice.
+Uniqueness and stability results for estimating the conductivity in the electrical inverse problem using the vectorial Maxwell's equation and the Helmholtz equation were given in \cite{bal2011} and a reconstruction approach using the Helmholtz equation was presented in \cite{ammari2013}.
 Furthermore, uniqueness results for estimating both conductivity and permittivity in the electrical inverse problem for the vectorial Maxwell's equation were given in \cite{bal2014} and uniqueness and stability results for a system of semilinear Helmholtz equations were presented in \cite{ren2023}.
-Notably, in \cite{bal2014} it was shown that multiple incident electric fields inducing sufficiently different initial pressure distributions are required for to obtain a unique solution to the electrical inverse problem.
-For numerical implementations, results for estimating the conductivity using the Helmholtz and Maxwell's equations were presented in \cite{bal2011}, and estimating the Gru\"neisen parameter, susceptibility, and conductivity using the system of semilinear Helmholtz equations were presented in \cite{ren2023}.
+Notably, in \cite{bal2014} it was shown that multiple incident electric fields inducing sufficiently different initial pressure distribution are required for obtaining a unique solution to the electrical inverse problem.
+For numerical implementations, results for estimating the conductivity using the Helmholtz and Maxwell's equations were presented in \cite{bal2011}, and estimating the Gru\"neisen parameter, susceptibility and conductivity using the system of semilinear Helmholtz equations were presented in \cite{ren2023}.
 Finally, numerical results for estimating the conductivity and permittivity using the Maxwell's equations were presented in \cite{sahlstrom2025}.